gregorwolf/SAP-NPM-API-collection/apis/cloud-sdk-vdm-product-hierarchy-node-service/README.md

-# @sap/cloud-sdk-vdm-business-event-subscription-service
+# @sap/cloud-sdk-vdm-product-hierarchy-node-service

-This package contains the OData VDM for the Business Event Subscription Service of SAP S/4HANA Cloud.
+This package contains the OData VDM for the Product Hierarchy Node Service of SAP S/4HANA Cloud.

 ### Helpful Links